Hey there. I’m Phil.

 Dependence on any substance will, after a while, make it seem like you “can’t live without it”.
 Or at least, that you don’t want to.

 Coffee wakes you up.
 Alcohol makes you fun.
 Cocaine makes you confident.
 Weed makes you relaxed.
 Molly makes you happy.
-If you always use a substance to relax / be confident / chill / think / socialize / go to sleep / wake up / whatever, your mind and body will become used to it and they won’t be able to properly function without it.
+If you always use a substance to relax, or increase confidence, or think better, or socialize, or sleep better, or wake up, your mind and body will become used to it and they won’t be able to properly function without it.